Literature of North East India

+Literature from North East India is literature in the languages of North East India and the body of work by English-language writers from the region.
+Though the misnomer for the region was a colonial construct, it continues to be used by the Indian state to denote the region now comprising eight states.

 Debates surrounding the term North East

+North East India is an under-represented region in many ways.
+The troubled political climate, the beautiful landscape and the confluence of various ethnic groups perhaps have given rise to a body of writing that is completely different from Indian English literature.
+North-East India was a colonial construct and continues to be one by virtue of having a historically difficult relationship with the Indian nation state.

 There is no single definition of the phrase "literature from North East India", as the diversity of this region defies easy definition.
 Broadly, this phrase refers mostly to English writing but may also include Assamese literature and writings in the Meitei language, that have long traditions of writing and stand on their own with a glorious legacy.

 Many writers such as Harekrishna Deka and Temsula Ao have expressed discomfort with the term North-East India and North Eastern writers, respectively.
 A section also strongly argue that the term is colonial and, hence, an artificial construct.
 There is nothing called a "north-easterner" and the concept is purely geographical; it tends to homogenise an extremely heterogeneous cluster of people, as there exists no common history and heritage of the people in North-East India; however, the current states of Arunachal Pradesh, Mizoram and Meghalaya used to be constituent states of former British Assam.

 Recent interest

 Since 2008, national magazines and journals have taken unprecedented amount of interest in writings from this region.
 Several national news magazines have featured special issues on writers from the North East.
 The profusion of literature from North East has also generated immense interest within and outside the nation.

-Mitra Phukan, Bhabananda Deka, Dhruba Hazarika, Temsula Ao, Mamang Dai, Arnab Jan Deka, Jahnavi Barua, Anjum Hasan, Siddhartha Deb, Robin S Ngangom, Kynpham Sing Nongkymrih, Desmond L Kharmawphlang, Nabina Das, Uddipana Goswami, Nitoo Das, Manash Pratim Borah, Prodyut Kumar Deka and Ananya S Guha are some English-language writers from North East.
+Mitra Phukan, Bhabananda Deka, Dhruba Hazarika, Temsula Ao, Mamang Dai, Arnab Jan Deka, Jahnavi Barua, Anjum Hasan, Siddhartha Deb, Robin S Ngangom, Kynpham Sing Nongkymrih, Desmond L Kharmawphlang, Nabina Das, Uddipana Goswami, Nitoo Das, Manash Pratim Borah, Prodyut Kumar Deka, Ananya S Guha and Rashmi Narzary are some English-language writers from the North East.
+Malsawmi Jacob was the first Mizo to publish a novel in English.
 Assamese writers and Indian top literary award Jnanpith winners Dr Birendra Kumar Bhattacharya, who was also President of India's top literary body Sahitya Academy, and Dr Indira Goswami, alias Mamoni Raisom Goswami, were the most famous literary figures to emerge from this region.
 'NELive' selected Dr Mamoni Raisom Goswami together with Homen Borgohain, Nirupama Borgohain, Mitra Phukan and Arnab Jan Deka as the '5 Contemporary Writers from Assam who made it big outside the state' and also illustrated their individual literary credentials.